UFC 305: Du Plessis vs. Adesanya: Predictions & Analysis

 A few statistical edges stand out.
 Rozenstruik throws significantly more leather — a 1.2 sig. strike per minute gap.
 Tuivasa is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Rozenstruik has tighter striking defense, making opponents miss more often.

 The Pick: Jairzinho Rozenstruik over Tai Tuivasa.
-The model gives Rozenstruik a slight nod at 59% — this could easily go either way.
+The model gives Rozenstruik a slight nod at 65% — this could easily go either way.
+The market and our model are aligned — the line looks fair.

 Prates